 Cataract Eye Surgery

-A cataract is the clouding of the natural lens inside your eye that can occur with age or other conditions.
+Cataract eye surgery is a surgery that removes and replaces a cataract, the clouding of the natural lens inside your eye that can occur with age or other conditions.
 Cataracts blur the vision and may cause trouble with night vision, glare and halos and general progressive trouble with seeing to read and perform normal daily activities.

 The only treatment available for cataracts is surgery.
 There are no medications or eye drops to prevent or reverse cataracts.
 Cataract surgery is the most common surgical procedure performed in the US.
 The modern way of performing cataract surgery is called “phacoemulsification”, which requires only a microscopic incision to remove the cataract using ultrasonic energy.
 After the cataract is removed, a new artificial lens implant is inserted into the eye.
 Cataract surgery is a short, outpatient procedure performed at a surgery center.
 Patients are typically awake during the procedure, however, there will be an anesthesiologist present to give medicine to keep the patient comfortable the whole time.